react-navigation/react-navigation.github.io/versioned_docs/version-8.x/nesting-navigators.md

 ### Each navigator keeps its own navigation history

-For example, when you press the back button when inside a screen in a nested stack navigator, it'll go back to the previous screen inside the nested stack even if there's another navigator as the parent.
+For example, lets say you have a stack navigator (lets call it `StackA`) nested within another navigator (lets call it `NavigatorB`).
+When you press the back button in a screen inside `StackA`, it will go to the previous screen of the closest ancestor navigator of the screen - i.e. `StackA`.

+If the current screen is the first screen in `StackA`, then pressing back will go to the previous screen in `NavigatorB`.

 ### Each navigator has its own options